cs123tas/projects/brush/README.md

 alpha value of the brush color.
-If you apply red paint witha = 255 onto a blue canvas with a constant brush, just a single click, you get a solid red disk on a blue background.
+If you apply red paint with a = 255 onto a blue canvas with a constant brush, just a single click, you get a solid red disk on a blue background.
 If you apply red paint with a = 70 in the same way, you get a blue canvas with a uniformly